cloudfoundry/diego-release/README.md

    Created out/clientName.crt from out/clientName.csr signed by out/diegoCA.key
    ```

-   The manifest property `properties.diego.etcd.client_cert` should be set to the certificate in `out/clientName.crt`
+   The manifest property `properties.diego.etcd.client_cert` should be set to the certificate in `out/clientName.crt`.
-   The manifest property `properties.diego.etcd.client_key` should be set to the certificate in `out/clientName.key`
+   The manifest property `properties.diego.etcd.client_key` should be set to the certificate in `out/clientName.key`.

-5. Create and sign a certificate for the bbs server.
+5. Create and sign a certificate for the BBS server.
    ```
    $ ./certstrap request-cert --common-name "bbs.service.cf.internal" --domain "*.bbs.service.cf.internal,bbs.service.cf.internal"
    Enter passphrase (empty for no passphrase): <hit enter for no password>